 The guidelines recommend patients are given antibiotics to prevent infections before and during surgery only – a measure the WHO described as crucial to slowing the spread of antibiotic resistance.
 In a change to current common practice, the guidelines said antibiotics should not be used after surgery unless the patient has contracted an infection.

-According to a new study recently shared by…
+According to a study shared by Medical News…